rust-lang/book/nostarch/chapter04.md

 Both the stack and the heap are parts of memory that is available to your code to use at runtime, but they are structured in different ways.
 The stack stores values in the order it gets them and removes the values in the opposite order.
-This is referred to as *last in, first out*.
-Think of a stack of plates: when you add more plates, you put them on top of the pile, and when you need a plate, you take one off the top.
+This is referred to as *last in, first out*. <!-- Could use a simple diagram of a data/call stack. /eddyb --> Think of a stack of plates: when you add more plates, you put them on top of the pile, and when you need a plate, you take one off the top.
 Adding or removing plates from the middle or bottom wouldn’t work as well!
 Adding data is called *pushing onto the stack*